COG-UK/docs/setting-up-ocarina.md

 ![image](images/oauth_example.png)

-Then click "Authorize" to confirm that you have indeed requested an OAuth token and you should see a page which looks like this:
+Then click "Authorize" to confirm that you have indeed requested an OAuth token and you should see a page which looks like this apart from the text boxes will be populated:

 ![image](images/ocarina_example.png)

+Now click the copy button next to the the upper text box to copy the callback URL.

+Now paste the copied return URL into Ocarina which should now return your requested dataview.